-- Dynamic Configuration.
-Nearly everything in Teleport can be configured via the
+Dynamic Configuration.
+Nearly everything in Teleport can be configured via the configuration file,

 /etc/teleport.yamlby default.
-But some settings can be changed at runtime, by modifying the cluster state, for example creating user roles or connecting to trusted clusters.
+But some settings can be changed at runtime, by modifying the cluster state (eg., creating user roles or connecting to trusted clusters).
 These operations are called 'dynamic configuration'.

 Teleport supports two types of user accounts:

 - Internal users are created and stored in Teleport's own identitiy storage.
-A cluster administrator would have to create account entries for every Teleport user.
-Teleport also supports the second factor authentication (2FA).
-It is turned on by default.
+A cluster administrator has to create account entries for every Teleport user.
+Teleport supports second factor authentication (2FA) and it is enforced by default.
 There are two types of 2FA supported:

 - External users are users stored elsewhere else within an organization.
 Examples include Github, Active Directory (AD), LDAP server, OpenID/OAuth2 endpoint or behind SAML.

-External user identities are only supported in Enterprise Teleport.
+External user identities are only supported in Teleport Enterprise.
 Please take a look at Teleport Enterprise chapter for more information.

 Lets explore how these services come together and interact with Teleport clients and with each other.